← Back to Blog

 Open banking is already powering a range of useful services across the UK and the EU.
 Here are a few common examples:

-Apps like Emma, Moneyhub, and Snoop use open banking to show users all their bank accounts in one place to track spending, providing cash flow analytics and suggesting ways to save money. - Credit Underwriting
+• Account aggregation, personal finance tools and budgeting apps: Apps like Emma, Moneyhub, and Snoop use open banking to show users all their bank accounts in one place.

-Some services help users find and manage their subscriptions or recurring payments, making it easier to cancel unused services and avoid hidden fees.
+• Subscription and payment management: Some services help users find and manage their subscriptions or recurring payments.

 Benefits of Open Banking for UK businesses and consumers